 To understand Jumbo Mortgages first we need to understand why they exist.
-Fannie Mae, which buy most bank and mortgage company’s home loans has a limit to the amount of the loan they will acquire.
-For most areas that number is $453,100 but in areas with higher home prices that number can go as high as $679,650.
+Fannie Mae, which buys most bank and mortgage company’s home loans has a limit to the amount of the loan they will acquire.
+For most areas, that number is $453,100 but in areas with higher home prices that number can go as high as $679,650.
 Depending on your area, any loan over the loan amount designated for that area is considered a Jumbo Mortgage.

 Since Fannie Mae will not buy loans over that amount the banks are responsible for either holding the jumbo mortgage or finding investors to purchase the loans themselves.
-This means there is slightly greater risk for the banks and that they must tie up their own capital over longer periods of time.
+This means there is a slightly greater risk for the banks and that they must tie up their own capital over longer periods of time.

 As we all know with greater risk comes higher costs.
 Jumbo loans often have higher qualification standards such as higher interest rates, larger down payments, increased capital reserve requirements and higher credit score requirements to qualify.
 Often on jumbo mortgages banks can require two separate appraisals on the property as well.

 Historically lenders have required 20% down, anywhere from .5% to 1% higher interest rates and a 700+ credit score to qualify for a jumbo mortgage.
 More recently banks have been leaning towards attracting high net worth clients and their banking business so recently it has been easier to find rates similar to existing FHA rates and with down payments as low as 5%.